isomerpages/ogp-isomer/_when-to-use-isomer/Advance integrations.md

 permalink: /when-to-use-isomer/advance-integrations/
 description: ""
 ---
-> Embed services and tools to extend the capabilities of a page
+&gt; Embed services and tools to extend the capabilities of a page

 You can use some outside services by putting them on a page on your website.
 These services are managed and set up outside of IsomerCMS.